Air Fryer Conversion Chart: Oven to Air Fryer Temperature & Time Guide

 What Are the Food-Specific Conversion Notes?

-Proteins (Chicken, Beef, Pork, Seafood)
+Proteins (Chicken, Beef, Pork, Seafood) — Best for: Quick weeknight dinners, meal prep

 Use a meat thermometer for all proteins — cook time estimates are guides, but internal temperature is the only reliable doneness indicator.
-Safe internal temperatures: chicken 165°F, pork 145°F (with 3-minute rest), beef medium-rare 130–135°F, medium 140–145°F, fish 145°F.
+According to the USDA Food Safety and Inspection Service (2023), safe minimum internal temperatures are: poultry 165°F, whole cuts of pork and beef 145°F (with a 3-minute rest period), and fish 145°F. A meat thermometer eliminates guesswork and ensures food safety.

 Air fryer tip for proteins: pat dry before cooking.
 Surface moisture creates steam, which slows browning and extends cook time.
 Dry proteins brown faster and hit target temperatures more quickly.